2013 Toyota Prius V Performance

 Acceleration and Power

-The 2013 Toyota Prius v is powered by a gas-electric powertrain that makes 134 horsepower.
+The 2013 Toyota Prius v is powered by a 1.8-liter four-cylinder engine and an electric motor that combine to make 134 horsepower.
 The Prius v has three hybrid driving modes: Normal, Power and Eco.
 Normal balances performance with fuel economy, while Power tips the balance in favor of performance.
 Eco mode prioritizes fuel economy.
 The Prius v can be driven in electric-only mode over short distances at slow speeds.
 According to the EPA, the 2013 Prius v gets 44/40 mpg city/highway.

 Reviewers say acceleration in the Prius v is very slow, especially when the car is in Eco mode.
 Several also point out that while the Prius v gets the worst fuel economy of any Prius model, the Prius v has excellent gas mileage for a car that can handle passengers and cargo as well as it does.